pavel-kirienko/o1heap/README.md

 ## Development

-### Dependencies

-The following tools should be available locally to conduct library development:

-- Modern versions of CMake, GCC, Clang, and Clang-Tools.
-- An AMD64 machine.
-- (optional) Valgrind.

-### Testing

-Please refer to the continuous integration configuration to see how to invoke the tests.
+Please refer to the continuous integration configuration to see how to build and test the library.

-### Releasing
+The code must be `clang-format`ted.

-Update the version number macro in the header file and create a new semver git tag like `2.3.0`.
+To release a new version, update the version number macro in the header file and create a new semver git tag like `2.3.0`.
+Publish a new release on GitHub as well.

-### MISRA compliance

-MISRA compliance is enforced with the help of:
+MISRA compliance is enforced with the help of Clang-Tidy.

-- Clang-Tidy -- invoked automatically during the normal build process.

 Every intentional deviation shall be documented and justified in-place using the following notation, followed by the appropriate static analyser warning suppression statement: